pehaikal/Data-Structuration-and-Transportation/README.md

     '<td class="hero-subheader__title" style="font-size: 43px; font-weight: bold; padding: 80px 0 15px 0;" align="left">A special offer for you in your city of New York</td>'

     - If the current contact city field is ‘New York’
-    c.
+    a.
 Put the resulting email file in the output folder “email-spool” (can be anywhere on your file system)
-    d.
+    b.
 Prepare a daily html report of the email sent to what contact.
-    e.
+    c.
 Make everything configurable (no hardcoded conf entries)
-    f.
+    d.
 Make everything trackable (have the state of the contact processing; is it “selected for campaign”, “email ready”, “email sent”?) so that your pipeline will be able to not take the same contacts twice, even after a forceful stop.